 On the walk, several details of the area partly preserving its qualities as an urban place in Gissing’s time and in intervening stages stood out.
-Methodists connected with the Leys School in Cambridge established the Leysian Mission in Whitecross Street, St Luke’s, the year of Demos’s publication.
+Methodists connected with the Leys School in Cambridge established the Leysian Mission in Whitecross Street, St Luke’s, the same year Demos was published.
 It moved to a purpose-built grand redbrick building in 1902.
-The impressive building still stands, its original name in terracotta lettering (Finch 2019b: DSC_0193), although the Leysian Mission merged with the nearby Wesley’s Chapel in 1989.
+The impressive building still stands and with its original name in terracotta lettering (Finch 2019b: DSC_0193), although the Leysian Mission merged with the nearby Wesley’s Chapel in 1989.
 The rainbow-striped pedestrian crossing near the former Leysian Mission building represents the post-1990 revival hereabouts (Ibid., DSC_0197).
-Many carriageways intersect here, still, but the shift in emphasis towards cyclists and pedestrians visible in 2019 through publicly displayed maps and signage (DSC_0186–0192), create an atmosphere very different from that choked by lorries recorded in 1961 before the roundabout was built (LMA: 63362).
+Many carriageways intersect here, still, but the shift in emphasis towards cyclists and pedestrians visible in 2019 through publicly displayed maps and signage (DSC_0186–0192), create an atmosphere very different from that choked by lorries as recorded in 1961 before the roundabout was built (LMA: 63362).
 The Hoxton portion of New North Road and the area on either side of the canal display recent changes that are even more pronounced.
 In southern New North Road during the 1970s there were still large Victorian terraced houses seemingly in the last stages of decay.
 Viewing a 1976 photograph of the houses, it is hard to believe that 37–41 New North Road survived that decade, let alone would still stand forty-plus years on, but they do (LMA Collage 119081).
-This was the section of New North Road, presumably, where Jasper and his family lived some sixty years before this photograph was taken.
+This was the section of New North Road, presumably, where A. S. Jasper and his family lived some sixty years before this photograph was taken.
 North of the canal, in Islington proper (postcode N1), in Arlington Square and surroundings, public gardens are now beautifully conserved indications of the area’s transition from early-stage gentrifying semi-bohemia in the 1960s and 1970s to high-value property on the international market now (Finch 2019b: DSC_0264–0266).
 Securitised new residential squares and warehouses renovated into new commercial expanses have appeared in the twenty-first century both north and south of the Regent’s Canal near the northern end of Shepherdess Walk (Finch 2019b: DSC_0267, 0283).
 Yet on Shepherdess Walk a curve of perhaps 1850s terracing indicates the long-held shabbiness of the area (Finch 2019b: DSC_0274–0279).
 Here, surprisingly little seems to have changed since 1967 (LMA: 114265), despite the immensely increased financial value of both residential and commercial property in the area.
-Old sash windows, not unlike the one Gissing has Richard Mutimer lean out of to be killed, are still intact.
+Old sash windows, not unlike the one out of which Richard Mutimer is leaning when killed, are still intact.
 These seem houses still let to students or social tenants rather than owned by bankers or tech businesspeople.

 6. Conclusion: Boarders and Borders in a Polycentric London